Tuesday, May 14, 2013

 The Van Pels' Room

-To get started: directions on how the tour works and watch the movie introduction click here
+To get directions on how to navigate in the virtual tour: click here

 The following questions are like a scavenger hunt.